 As long as your Windows PC has Bluetooth capabilities, there’s a really good chance that you’ll be able to pair your AirPods to your computer.
+Here’s how.

-To begin the connection process, right-click on that Windows Start Button once again.
-From there, click on Settings, followed by Devices.
-That will bring you to the “Bluetooth & other devices” screen.
+To begin the connection process, right-click that Windows Start button once again.
+From there, click Settings, followed by Devices.
+That will bring you to the Bluetooth & other devices screen.

-Click on the “Add Bluetooth or other device” button, then choose the kind of device you want to add.
-Hint: it’s a Bluetooth device.
-After choosing, the PC will pull up a list of compatible devices to connect to near you.
+Click Add Bluetooth or other device, then choose the kind of device you want to add.
+Hint: It’s a Bluetooth device.
+Next, the PC will pull up a list of compatible devices near you to connect to.

 From here, the AirPods should appear in the list of Bluetooth devices.
 Select them, connect them, and carry on listening to that Spotify playlist or YouTube video with the comfort and convenience of your Apple AirPods.
 It may take a couple of tries for your PC to find and recognize your AirPods.
 They may briefly show up as Headphones or a similar option while Windows is getting the details.
 If your AirPods are not being detected, snap the case shut, back out, then try again.

-- The best laptops for 2021
+- The best iPad Pro games